 To offset this, the company stores no usage logs about what its users do while connected.
-This limits the amount of data that the VPN holds about its subscribers, which means that if the government comes knocking, it won’t have any historical data to hand over.
+This limits the amount of data that the VPN holds about its subscribers, which means that if the government comes knocking, it won’t have any useful data to hand over.

 UltraVPN stores the following information when you sign up for an account on its website:

 That’s all pretty standard for billing purposes.
 When you use the actual VPN app, UltraVPN collects the following: